fuzzy-ai/fraud-detection-example/README.md

 # Fuzzy.ai Fraud Detection Example

 An example using [Fuzzy.ai](https://fuzzy.ai) to detect fradulent credit card transactions.
+To learn more, [read the blog post](https://blog.fuzzy.ai/2017/04/13/build-fraud-detection-into-your-apps/) about the project.

 ## Usage